 bulgur wheat salad

 A bulgur wheat salad which handily recycles leftovers from a Lebanese classic, bulgur wheat and tomatoes.
-If you don’t have leftovers, follow the instructions on the packet to prepare the bulgur wheat.
-Remembering that you may need to add a lemony dressing for more flavour at the end.
+If you don’t have leftovers, follow the instructions on the packet to prepare the bulgur wheat, adding a lemony dressing for more flavour at the end.
 This is a salad where the bulgur wheat is king.
 While tabbouleh is definitely not a bulgur wheat salad, this one makes good use of coarse cracked wheat.
 Since it’s parboiled, it’s much easier to cook than rice and absorbs flavours without becoming saturated.